mcarifio/python-guide/docs/intro/learning.rst

 While exploring the various features available in the python language the author weaves in various design patterns and best practices.

+.. run on sentence chopped up into parts
-The book also includes several case studies which have the reader explore the topics discussed in the book in greater detail by applying those topics to real-world examples.
-Case studies include assignments in GUI and Markov Analysis.
+The book also includes several case studies.
+The reader explores new topics in greater detail by applying those topics to real-world examples.
+Examples include Graphic User Interfaces (GUI) and Markov Analysis.

     `Think Python <http://greenteapress.com/thinkpython/html/index.html>`_